 It may be tempting to view the period since the Great Recession as a temporary pause in the U.S. immigration wave that began in the 1970s.
-After all, U.S. incomes for low-wage labor are still roughly twice those in Mexico and even larger when compared to other sending nations in Latin America.
-Shouldn't high levels of immigration resume once the U.S. economy returns to a period of normal growth?
-Yet, such a perspective downplays both the recent increase in U.S. enforcement and the demographic determinant of recent U.S. labor inflows from the Western Hemisphere.
+After all, U.S. incomes for low-wage labor are still roughly twice those in Mexico, and are even larger when compared with those of other sending nations in Latin America.
+Should not high levels of immigration resume once the U.S. economy returns to a period of normal growth?
+Such a perspective downplays both the recent increase in U.S. enforcement and the demographic determinant of recent U.S. labor inflows from the Western Hemisphere.
 Looking forward, demographic pressures for U.S. immigration are set to weaken significantly.
 In this section, we construct a model of long-run changes in U.S. immigration, which we use to project U.S. labor inflows in coming decades.
-We then characterize how changes in low-skilled immigration may affect labor-market conditions in the United States.
+We then characterize how changes in lowskilled immigration may affect labor market conditions in the United States.

-A. Predictive Analysis of Future Latin America to U.S. Migration
+A. A Predictive Analysis of Future Migration from Latin America to the United States

-To evaluate the impacts future demographic change have on U.S. immigration, we turn to the national level and incorporate the long-term population growth forecasts for countries in the Western Hemisphere provided by the United Nations' World Population Prospects.32 We examine how immigration from Latin American origin countries for U.S. labor inflows may change in coming decades.
-Recognizing that future migration episodes will also be driven by unanticipated economic and political shocks, differential demographic growth estimates over the next 15 years provide one of the clearest lenses on the future that is available.
-Labor supply provides a uniquely forecastable component of migration pressures: the cohorts that will enter the labor force in the next 16 to 20 years have already been born, and changes in cohort sizes for the two decades following can be predicted relatively accurately using current trends in fertility.33
+To evaluate the effects of future demographic change on U.S. immigration, we turn to the national level and incorporate the long-term population growth forecasts for countries in the Western Hemisphere provided by the United Nations' World Population Prospects.29 We examine how immigration from Latin American countries may have changing effects on U.S. labor inflows in coming decades.
+Recognizing that future migration episodes will also be driven by unanticipated economic and political shocks, differential demographic growth estimates for the next 15 years provide one of the clearest lenses on the future that is available.
+Labor supply provides a uniquely forecastable component of migration pressures: The cohorts that will enter the labor force in the next 16 to 20 years have already been born, and changes in cohort sizes for the next two decades can be predicted relatively accurately using current trends in fertility.30